 Healthy forests are part of what makes Wisconsin a great place to live, work, and play.
-A well-managed forest can provide a diverse habitat to wildlife and scenic beauty for recreation, while offering economic benefits.
+A well-managed forest can provide diverse habitat for wildlife, scenic beauty for recreation and offering economic benefits.

-At Golden Sands RC&D we promote sustainable forest practices through public education about forest threats, support for tree planting, and by providing the tools necessary for private landowners to sustainably manage their forested land.
+At Golden Sands RC&D we promote sustainable forest practices through public education and provide the tools necessary for private landowners to sustainably manage their forested land.

 Photo Credit: Linda Williams

 Golden Sands RC&D is the fiscal sponsor for the Central Wisconsin Invasives Partnership (CWIP).
 CWIP is a Cooperative Invasive Species Management Area (CISMA) that serves Wood, Portage, Juneau, Adams, Waushara, Marquette, and Green Lake Counties.
-It helps to have partners, volunteers, and landowners working together in the fight against invasive species like buckthorn and wild parsnip.
+It helps partners, volunteers, and landowners work together to fight invasive species like buckthorn and wild parsnip.